Ukraine says worker wounded in new Russian strike on Zaporizhzhia nuclear plant | Headlines

 - Ukraine

-Ukraine's state nuclear power company Energoatom said on Sunday that a worker was wounded when Russian forces again shelled the Zaporizhzhia nuclear power plant, the biggest in Europe, on Saturday evening.
+Ukraine's state nuclear power company Energoatom said on Sunday a worker was wounded and radiation monitoring sensors were damaged when Russian forces renewed their shelling of the Zaporizhzhia nuclear power plant, the biggest in Europe, on Saturday night.

+"Three radiation monitoring sensors around the site of the Zaporizhzhia Nuclear Power Plant were damaged.
+Consequently, timely detection and response in the event of a deterioration in the radiation situation or leakage of radiation from containers of spent nuclear fuel are not yet possible," the agency said.
+It added that one plant worker was wounded by shrapnel and was taken to hospital.

-The Zaporizhzhia plant was captured by Russian forces in the opening stage of the war but is still run by Ukrainian technicians.
-Shells hit a high-voltage power line on Friday at the nuclear facility, prompting its operators to disconnect a reactor despite no radioactive leak being detected.
+Shells had hit a high-voltage power line on Friday at the facility, prompting its operators to disconnect a reactor despite no radioactive leak being detected.
+The Zaporizhzhia plant was captured by Russian forces in early March in the opening stage of the war but it is still run by its Ukrainian technicians.
+Russia again blamed Ukraine for the shelling on Saturday evening.

+"Overnight Ukrainian armed formations launched a strike using a 220-mm Uragan multiple rocket launcher system rockets.
+The administrative buildings and the adjacent territory of the storage facility were damaged," said a statement issued by the Russian-installed administration of Enerhodar carried by the Interfax news agency.
+The head of the International Atomic Energy Agency (IAEA) had raised grave concerns on Saturday about Friday's shelling, saying the action showed the risk of a nuclear disaster.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)